Many professionals conducted studies on the possible connection between gum disease and Alzheimer’s. Is there a link? YES and no.

 The mice also got a substance that inhibits gingipains to see if it would effectively treat gingipain infection.

 The experts also wanted to know how this treatment compares to other antibiotics that people with gingivitis use.
 The researchers in this study found that more than 90% of the brain tissue from individuals with Alzheimer’s had gingipains.

 The concentration was higher in persons with Alzheimer’s.
 P. gingivalis DNA was also present in a majority of the cerebrospinal fluid samples and all saliva samples.

 All the mice also showcased signs of brain infection after a month and two weeks.
 After this, the researchers state that the findings of their study provide evidence that gingipains and P. gingivalis play a significant role in the development of Alzheimer’s.

 In the past, there have also been other studies that link gum diseases and Alzheimer’s.

 One of them is a Taiwanese Study that uncovered the fact that people with a decade or longer history of CP (chronic periodontitis) were more likely than individuals without the condition to develop Alzheimer’s by a whopping70%.

-Another study also indicated that person’s with moderate to mild Alzheimer’s with gum disease experience faster cognitive decline rates when you compare them to the other sick people without dental issues.
+Another study also indicated that person’s with moderate to mild Alzheimer’s with gum disease experience faster cognitive decline rates when you compare them to the other ill people without dental issues.